chatcode.dev

 Cookies

-- Essential functionality – sign-in sessions, CSRF protection, security.
+• Essential functionality – sign-in sessions, CSRF protection, security, terminal reconnect state, and Mini App routing.

-Where required (for example, in the EEA/UK) we ask for consent for non-essential cookies.
-You can also control cookies via your browser settings.
-If your browser sends the Global Privacy Control signal, we treat it as an opt-out from forms of data sharing for targeted advertising where required by law.
+We do not currently use advertising cookies.
+Google Analytics is disabled by default and is loaded only after you choose Allow analytics in the cookie notice.
+If you decline, we store that choice locally and do not load Google Analytics.
+You can change this choice later through the Cookie settings link in the footer, and you can also control cookies via your browser settings.
+If your browser sends the Global Privacy Control signal, we treat it as an opt-out from sale or sharing for targeted advertising where required by law.

 Your rights (GDPR)